devjuliusotto/devjuliusotto/README.md

     </td>
   </tr>
 </table>
+-->

 ## About Me

 Hello!
-I'm Julius, a developer with a keen interest in turning ideas into practical solutions.
+I'm Julius, a German developer with a keen interest in turning ideas into practical solutions.
 On this GitHub profile, you'll find a collection of my academic projects from FIAP and other personal creations.
 My goal is to continually explore new technologies and enhance my skills.

 ---